 This came to bear when Doris a native Santorinian girl wanted a stunning portrait

 of her in Oia with 3 different clothing changes.

 We were two hours behind schedule, and as the sun was descending towards the horizon, we were worried because the source of illumination was certainly going to bed—but we were in for a surprise.
 Sitting at the roof top, with a bird’s eye view of the sea, Doris shows off her elegance.
 The flawlessly fit of her pink arm and wave-like green stripe dress was second to none.
 While on the roof top, her posture was perfect, with her shoulder slightly pulled to one end, which added a little bit of class to the shoot.

-The fierce look Here’s another shoot with a different dress
+Here’s another shoot with a different dress

 .
 With her back pressed against the white stone, Doris posture can be summed up in three words: brave, bold, and fierce.
 Dressed in a black and white stripe dress that projects her image and speaks volume of her confidence; Doris was graceful in front of the camera, even the sea gods would attest to the beauty and splendor that this shoot commands.